 Partners for Children is a CAPC [Community Action Program for Children].
-There were 110 CAPC programs created in 1994 across Canada, all which were and are funded by the Public Health Agency of Canada.
-Partners for Children is sponsored by the Network for Healthy Early Human Development Yukon and is located in an office at 108c Copper Road in Whitehorse.
+In 1994 there were 110 CAPC programs created across Canada, all which were and are funded by the Public Health Agency of Canada.
+The Partners for Children program is sponsored by the Network for Healthy Early Human Development Yukon and operates from an office at 108c Copper Road in Whitehorse.

 By increasing an understanding of how to provide healthy development opportunities to parents, public and professionals, our goal is to improve the health and development of our youngest children.

 Since our 1994 inception we have created authentic relationships with people and organizations that have enabled us to create programs that are requested.
 Workshops, presentations, family programming, partner-led newsletters and a resource guide are examples of our programs that make a difference and improve the lives of our families and communities.

 Jo works in partnership with other local programs to facilitate our Family Programs, which include Parent-Child Mother Goose, Mothering Your Baby - the 1st Year, the Nobody's Perfect Parenting Program and Handle with Care.

 Partners for Children works with and for Yukon's early child development community.
 Our 3x/year newsletter highlights services, supports, tips and events designed to connect.

 The voice of community is moved to action, coordinated in the name of Partners for Children by passionate early child development professionals.

 Board of Directors:

 Executive: Tanja Westland (President), Tara Wheeler (Vice-President), Danielle Evans (Secretary), Jessica Dyck (Treasurer)

 Directors: Leslie Peters, Lyndsay Amato, Laurie Parker and Stephanie Davidson